top of page

 National Immunisation Program

-There have been shortages in stock but
+There are currently shortages in stock across Australia

 Answers to commonly asked questions